 Christians don’t want to impose their values, but they do see the importance of having an authority higher than ourselves.
 Societies which attempt to produce a moral code based solely on human rationale can be manipulated by whoever has the most votes or the most weapons.
 Whether it’s the case of a humanistic despot such as Joseph Stalin or a collective tyranny such as the French Revolution, the exclusion of Christian principles leads to less freedom, not more.

 Christians don’t want to impose their values, but they do want to live peaceably in whatever society they dwell (Romans 12:18; 1 Timothy 2:2).
-Christians are obligated to do good to all (1 Corinthians 6:10) and to pray for everyone (1 Timothy 2:1).
+Christians are obligated to do good to all (Galatians 6:10) and to pray for everyone (1 Timothy 2:1).
 Christ taught His followers to return blessing for cursing (Matthew 5:44), a teaching which He modeled perfectly (1 Peter 2:23).

 There are some who wish for a purely “secular” society where religion is relegated to its cloister and all Christian opinion is silenced.
 To those individuals, we offer these reminders:

-1) Christians in a constitutional republic have as much right to be involved in the political process as anyone else.
-This means they may vote, rally, lobby, caucus, and hold office just like any other American—all the while promoting laws that reflect their own values.
-Christians do not seek to subvert the political process; they engage it, as it is the right of every American.
+1) Christians have as much right to be involved in the political process as anyone else.
+This means they may vote, rally, lobby, caucus, and hold office just like any other citizen—all the while promoting laws that reflect their own values.
+Christians do not seek to subvert the political process; they engage it, as it is the right of every citizen.

 2) Christians in a pluralistic society have as much right to voice their opinions as anyone else.
 This means they may broadcast, write, speak, publish, and create art as they will—all the while voicing their own view of morality.
 Christians are sometimes accused of censorship, on the basis that they have criticized a certain book or have objected to their tax dollars funding anti-Christian speech, but they are not burning books.
 The reality is that freedom of expression is a Christian value.